1911 Revolution: Social influence

-The 1911 Revolution mainly got rid of feudalism (fengjian) from Late Imperial China.
+The 1911 Revolution mainly got rid of feudalism (fengjian) from the late imperial period.
 In the usual view of historians, there are two restorations of feudal power after the revolution: the first was Yuan Shikai; the second was Zhang Xun.
-Both were unsuccessful, but the "feudal remnants" returned to China with the Cultural Revolution in a concept called guanxi, where people relied not on feudal relationships, but personal relationships, for survival.
-While guanxi is helpful in Taiwan, on the mainland, guanxi is necessary to get anything done.

-Due to the effects of anti-Manchu sentiment after the revolution, the Manchus of the Metropolitan Banners were driven into deep poverty, with Manchu men too impoverished to marry, so Han men married Manchu women, Manchus stopped dressing in Manchu clothing and stopped practicing Manchu traditions.
+The effects of anti-Manchu sentiment after the revolution caused the Manchus of the Metropolitan Banners to be driven into deep poverty.
+Manchu men were too impoverished to marry, Han men married Manchu women, and the Manchus stopped dressing in Manchu clothing and practicing Manchu traditions.

 Historical significance

 The 1911 Revolution overthrew the Qing government and four thousand years of monarchy.
 Throughout Chinese history, old dynasties had always been replaced by new dynasties.
 The 1911 Revolution, however, was the first to overthrow a monarchy completely and attempt to establish a republic to spread democratic ideas throughout China.
-Though in 1911 at the provisional government proclamation ceremony, Sun Yat-sen said, "The revolution is not yet successful, the comrades still need to strive for the future." (革命尚未成功，同志仍需努力).
+In 1911 at the provisional government proclamation ceremony, Sun Yat-sen said, "The revolution is not yet successful, the comrades still need to strive for the future." (革命尚未成功，同志仍需努力).

-Since the 1920s, the two dominant parties –the ROC and PRC– see the 1911 Revolution quite differently.
-Both Chinas recognize Sun Yat-sen as the Father of the Nation, but in Taiwan, they mean "Father of the Republic of China".
-On the mainland, Sun Yat-sen was seen as the man who helped bring down the Qing, a pre-condition for the Communist state founded in 1949.
-The PRC (Mainland) views Sun's work as the first step toward the real revolution in 1949, when the communists set up a truly independent state that expelled foreigners and built a military and industrial power.
-The father of New China is seen as Mao Zedong.
-In 1954, Liu Shaoqi was quoted as saying that the "1911 Revolution inserted the concept of a republic into common people".
+Since the 1920s, both Chinas have seen the 1911 Revolution quite differently.
+Both recognize Sun Yat-sen as the Father of the Nation, but in Taiwan, "Father of the Republic of China" is meant.
+In Mainland China, Sun Yat-sen was seen as the man who helped bring down the Qing, a precondition for the communist state that's was founded in 1949.
+Mainland China views Sun's work as the first step toward the real revolution in 1949, when the communists set up a truly-independent state, which expelled foreigners and built a military and industrial power.
+The father of Communist China is seen as Mao Zedong.
+In 1954, Liu Shaoqi was quoted as saying that the "1911 Revolution inserted the concept of a republic into common people."
 Zhou Enlai pointed out that the "1911 Revolution overthrew the Qing rule, ended 4,000 years of monarchy, and liberated the mind of people to a great extent, and opened up the path for the development of future revolution.
 This is a great victory."